jamietre/dvd-upscale/README.md

 - Migrate handling of subtitles from ffmpeg to mkvmerge.
 (It makes more sense to keep the FFMpeg part of this as simple as possible since it's a far more complex tool; do anything we can do with mkvemerge there)
 - Make configuration better
 - Add documention (automation?) for installing all the avisynth dependencies
+- don't hardcode types for the avisynth scripts, these should be runtime configurable

 ### Prerequisites